hakdo/markdowntest/README.md

 Where this is not possible, XML processor specific defenses must be used.
 See [OWASP XXE Prevention cheatsheet](https://www.owasp.org/index.php/XML_External_Entity_(XXE)_Prevention_Cheat_Sheet) for a thorough overview of how to configure XML processors for most languages.

-Cross-site forgery requests (CSRF)
+Cross-site request forgery (CSRF)
-A cross-site forgery request (CSRF) vulnerability is one of the most common types of web application vulnerabilities, and it has been on the OWASP top 10 list since 2010.
+A cross-site request forgery (CSRF) vulnerability is one of the most common types of web application vulnerabilities, and it has been on the OWASP top 10 list since 2010.
 It is no longer as common as it was, but it has been accepted to keep on the OWASP top 10 list for 2017.
 The list was issued as a release candidate but rejected this summer but the CSRF remains.

 A CSRF vulnerability exists when a web application accepts requests from the outside.
 An attacker then only needs to trick an already logged in user to supply a request string that performs some action on the backend.
 Depending on the privileges the impact can vary from changing a user's parameters or leaking some information, to stealing credentials, conducting transactions or deleting other user's accounts.